E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/CTMQC/readme.rst

 To run the executable from the chosen directory (after having run the script *create_directories.sh*), write the command

 ::

         ./src/main.x < path_to_input

 where path_to_input is the path to the input file.
-Examples of input files are provided in the tests directory, e.g. ./tully_1/k0_10au/input.in .
+As discussed above, examples of input files are provided in the tests directory, e.g., ./tully_1/k0_10au/input.in .

 Source Code